Sean C. Finn

-On 7 July 13, 1920, a mixed RIC and Black and Tan patrol was attacked by the IRA under the command of Finn, and RIC Constable Patrick Fahey was killed.
+On 7 July 13, 1920, a mixed RIC and Black and Tan patrol were attacked by the IRA under the command of Finn, and RIC Constable Patrick Fahey was killed.

-Finn smuggled the British General Cuthbert Lucas, O/C of the British forces in the huge garrison of Fermoy, County Cork to the Shannon River while the British were searching Lucas.
+Finn smuggled the British General Cuthbert Lucas, O/C of the British forces in the huge garrison of Fermoy, County Cork to the Shannon River while the British searched Lucas.
 (After he handed Lucas over to the East Limerick IRA, the general either escaped or was released to Pallaskenry Barracks on 30 July 1920.)